 Scoliosis is the lateral or sideways curvature of the spine.
 There are two broad categories of scoliosis: adolescent and adult.
 The cause of adolescent scoliosis is unknown.
-It usually involves the thoracic spine, that is the part of the spine that connects to the rib cage.
+It usually involves the thoracic spine, which is the part of the spine that connects to the rib cage.
 Adult scoliosis is due to degeneration of the spine.
 It comes in many forms and varies greatly in terms of symptoms.
 It may be asymptomatic or cause pain and/or neurological dysfunction.

 Surgery is reserved for patients with severe symptoms.
 Some adult scoliosis can be treated with minimally invasive spine surgery while others require traditional open surgery.
 Scoliosis is typically diagnosed early on and initially treated conservatively with bracing and physical therapy.
-When this fails and the curve progresses beyond 25-30 degrees, surgery is typically recommended
+When this fails and the curve progresses beyond 25-30 degrees, surgery is typically recommended.

-- Congenital – scoliosis present at birth
+- Congenital – This is the type of scoliosis that is present at birth.

-- Other – some other causes of scoliosis include disease, injury, infection, or tumors
+- Other – Some other causes of scoliosis include disease, injury, infection, or tumors

 Common Symptoms of Scoliosis